khulnasoft/ThreatMatrix/docs/source/Usage.md

 <div class="admonition hint">
 <p class="admonition-title">Hint: Tokens Creation</p>
 The server authentication is managed by API tokens.
-So, if you want to interact with Intel Owl, you have two ways to do that:
+So, if you want to interact with IntelX, you have two ways to do that:
 <ul>
 <li>If you are a normal user, you can go to the "API Access/Sessions" section of the GUI and create a Token there.</li>
 <li>If you are an administrator of IntelX, you can create one or more unprivileged users from the Django Admin Interface and then generate a token for those users.
 </li>
 </ul>
-Afterwards you can leverage the created tokens with the Intel Owl Client.
+Afterwards you can leverage the created tokens with the IntelX Client.
 </div>

 ## Plugins Framework